CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 with $$p$$ and $$p'$$ being two differen phases, and $$\phi_p$$ being the associated displacement for each phase.
 Applying these new inductance values to the flux equations yield a much more complicated form that cannot be simplified (the complete flux equations can be seen in Kundur's book [[1]](#1)).

-In order to have simpler equations for the salient poles machines (and simplify even more the previous round-rotor model) there is a transformation to a reference frame that rotates with the rotor called the *dq0 reference frame*, also called the *Park transformation*.
+In order to have simpler equations for the salient poles machines (and simplify even more the previous round-rotor model), there is a transformation to a reference frame that rotates with the rotor called the *dq0 reference frame*, also called the *Park transformation*.
 This reference frame is formed by the *direct axis (d)*, which is the polar axis in which the permeance to the magnetic field is greater than the permeance along the interpolar axis, called *quadrature axis (q)*.
 In this reference frame, inductance expressions no longer are a function of the rotor position, yielding much simpler flux expressions.

 The following diagram shows the convention for the reference frame as described in [[6]](#6), which is the most common convention used.